Ali Anwar (writer)

-Ali Anwar (died on 3 March 2014) was a Bangladeshi litterateur and translator.
+Ali Anwar (died 3 March 2014) was a Bangladeshi litterateur and translator.
 He served as a professor of the Department of English at the University of Rajshahi.
-He won Bangla Academy Literary Award in 2006 in the essay category.
+He won the Bangla Academy Literary Award in 2006 in the essay category.

 Career

-Anwar joined University of Rajshahi as a faculty member in 1962 and retired in 2001.
+Anwar joined the University of Rajshahi as a faculty member in 1962 and retired in 2001.
 He translated the plays of many dramatists, including Euripides and Harold Pinter.